Keeping Squirrels Out

 Make Sure Your Birdfeeders are for the Birds

-Try mixing the seeds with a hot pepper powder, making the seed itself squirrel-proof!
-Made from capsaicin, the spicy part of hot peppers, Squirrel Prevent makes birdseed too spicy for mammals to handle, yet is completely tasteless to birds.
+- Try mixing the seeds with a hot pepper powder, making the seed itself squirrel-proof!
+Capsaicin, the spicy part of hot peppers, makes birdseed too spicy for mammals to handle, yet is completely tasteless to birds.
 In fact, it's an excellent source of Vitamin C.